10 x +/- Solutions: Integrating Problems and Potential into a Self-Rescue for Our Species and Planet

 support-team members | interns | volunteers | guests and visitors

 The physical focus of TRACES’ historical project consisted for 37 months of its Center for History and Culture in downtown Saint Paul, and continues in the form of the two BUS-eums, mobile museums that seasonally cross the Midwest and other regions of the US and Canada.
 The physical focus of TRACES’ new ecological project consists of the Burr Oak Center for Durable Culture.
-At our site in Turin—in the heart of Iowa’s Loess Hills—we seek:
+At our site in Turin—in the heart of Iowa’s Loess Hills—we sought:

 * to craft new ways of living, less dictated by external influences such as commerce and technology, and healthier in terms of food, physical care, education, etc.